Atlas of plant and animal histology

 Cell membrane models

-Membrane models depicting the molecular organization have been modified to reflect the importance of proteins as essential elements for the membrane structure and function.
-The basal model to build from is the fluid mosaic by Singer and Nicholson.
-In this model, proteins are scattered in the membrane and can move freely.
+Over the time, models depicting the molecular organization of cell membranes have been modified to reflect the importance of proteins as essential elements for the membrane structure and function.
+The current membrane model to build from is the fluid mosaic by Singer and Nicholson.
+In this model, proteins are randomly scattered in the membrane and can move freely.
 However, nowadays, the interactions of proteins with both intra- and extra-membrane molecules that restrict the lateral movements have been included in the model.
-Furthermore, data from atomic force microscopes suggest changes in the models of membranes to include the proportion of proteins and the physical space they occupy (Figure 1).
+There are many evidences suggesting that proteins are segregated in lateral microdomains, which depends on the membrane and the protein type.
+Furthermore, data from atomic force microscopes suggest changes in the models to include the proportion of proteins and the physical space they occupy (Figure 1).

 Membrane model

 Figure 1.
-Membrane model after atomic force microscopy (modified from Zhao et al., 2014)
+Membrane model in eukayriotic cells (modified from Zhao et al., 2014)

-Proteins are numerous and diverse, specifically distributed through the cell membranes.
+Proteins are numerous, diverse, and differentially distributed through the cell membranes.
 They can be classified in different ways.
-Regarding their function, they can be receptors, enzymes, adhesion molecules, channels, transporters, pumps, membrane handlers, and many others.
+Regarding the function, they can be receptors, enzymes, adhesion molecules, channels, transporters, pumps, membrane handlers, and many others.
 Some proteins may be included in more than one category.
-Regarding on how proteins are arranged in membranes, there are two main groups of proteins: integral and associated.
+According to how proteins are arranged in membranes, there are two main types: integral and associated proteins..

 1. Integral proteins

 Integral proteins are permanent components of the membrane.
-They may be transmembrane proteins, proteins spanning just one monolayer, or proteins that are chemically linked to a membrane molecule.
+They may be transmembrane proteins, proteins spanning just one hemilayer, or proteins that are chemically linked to a membrane molecule.

 Transmembrane